 Building an AI system is a careful process of reverse-engineering human traits and capabilities in a machine, and using its computational prowess to surpass what we are capable of.

-To understand How Artificial Intelligence actually works, one needs to deep dive into the various sub-domains of A I Artificial Intelligence and understand how those domains could be applied to the various fields of the industry.
+To understand How Artificial Intelligence actually works, one needs to deep dive into the various sub-domains of Artificial Intelligence and understand how those domains could be applied to the various fields of the industry.
 You can also take up an artificial intelligence course that will help you gain a comprehensive understanding.

-A I artificial intelligence has helped fuel an explosion of inefficiency and opened the door to entirely new business opportunities for some larger enterprises
+Artificial intelligence has helped fuel an explosion of inefficiency and opened the door to entirely new business opportunities for some larger enterprises

 AI is important because it can give enterprises insights into their operations that they may not have been aware of previously and because, in some cases, AI can perform tasks better than humans.
 Particularly when it comes to repetitive, detail-oriented tasks like analyzing large numbers of legal documents to ensure relevant fields are filled in properly, AI tools often complete jobs quickly and with relatively few errors.

 This has helped fuel an explosion of inefficiency and opened the door to entirely new business opportunities for some larger enterprises.
 Prior to the current wave of AI, it would have been hard to imagine using computer software to connect riders to taxis, but today Uber has become one of the largest companies in the world by doing just that.
 It utilizes sophisticated machine learning algorithms to predict when people are likely to need rides in certain areas, which helps proactively get drivers on the road before they’re needed.
-As another example, Google has become one of the largest players for a range of online services by using machine learning to understand how people use their services and then improving them.
+As another example, Google has become one of the largest players for a range of online services by using machine learning to understand how people use their services and then improve them.
 In 2017, the company’s CEO, Sundar Pichai, pronounced that Google would operate as an “AI-first” company.

 Today’s largest and most successful enterprises have used AI to improve their operations and gain an advantage over their competitors.